 There was no mistaking it – at around five metres long, with its flattened head and blunt nose, and the distinctive eye-catching pattern of stripes and pale yellow spots set against a greyish brown skin tone it could be only one creature: the whale shark, the largest species of fish in the world.

-Natalie, who recently launched Azraq – an initiative to raise awareness of marine conservation issues in the UAE – says her love for the marine environment began 15 years ago when she first donned a mask and snorkel and saw firsthand the visual wonders that lay beneath the ocean’s surface.
-‘It was a different world out there,’ she remembers.
-‘The vivid colours and teeming life seemed magical; it was breathtakingly beautiful.’
+Natalie, who has launchedan an initiative called Azraq to raise awareness of marine conservation issues in the UAE, says her love for the marine environment began 15 years ago when she first donned a mask and snorkel and saw firsthand the visual wonders that lay beneath the ocean’s surface.
+"It was a different world out there," she remembers.
+"The vivid colours and teeming life seemed magical; it was breathtakingly beautiful."

 The drumline protests turned out to be a defining moment in her life as they paved the way for the path she would since follow.
 Quitting her career as a media adviser, Natalie devoted herself fully to marine conservation activities with Sea Shepherd Australia, a direct-action ocean conservation organisation.
 Commencing work for the Operation Apex Harmony campaign, she concentrated on Australia as a whole, and worked to prevent the lethal measures some states were taking to protect beach users, urging them to resort to alternative or non-lethal measures instead.
 It was while working on implementing positive policy changes in New South Wales that her husband decided to take up a promising job opportunity in Dubai.
 Although Natalie had initial misgivings on giving up what she enjoyed doing, she took up the challenge of consolidating her conservation expertise to a new territory.